jinxu9/2020_GroupMeeting/README.md

    * Clearly explain the story
    * Deep discussion lead by the presenter

-## Part2: Learning by Topic
+## Part2: Introduction Statistics with R
-* Please see the LearningByTopic for details
+* Please see details in the learning schedual

 # Schedule for Xu lab Group Meeting (2020-04-23 -- 2020-05-21)